JetBrains/kotlin/compiler/backend/src/org/jetbrains/kotlin/codegen/coroutines/coroutines-codegen.md

 In Old JVM BE, `create` is generated for every suspend lambda even when we do not need it.
 I.e., even for suspending lambdas with more than one parameter.
 There are only two versions of `createCoroutineUnintercepted`, and there are no other places where we call
 `create` (apart from compiler-generated `invoke`s).
-Thus, in JVM_IR BE, we fixed the slip-up, and it generates the `create` function only for functions with zero on one parameter.
+Thus, in JVM_IR BE, we fixed the slip-up, and it generates the `create` function only for functions with zero or one parameter.

 ##### Lambda Parameters
 We need to put the suspend lambda arguments into fields since there can be only one argument of `invokeSuspend` - `$result`.
 The compiler moves the lambda body into `invokeSuspend`.
 Thus, `invokeSuspend` does all the computation.
 We reuse fields for spilled variables for parameters as well.
-For example, if we have a lambda with type `suspend Int.(Long, Any) -> Unit`, then `I$0` hold value of extension receiver,' `J$0` - the first argument, `L$1` - the second one.
+For example, if we have a lambda with type `suspend Int.(Long, Any) -> Unit`, then `I$0` holds value of extension receiver, `J$0` - the first argument, `L$1` - the second one.

 This way, we can reuse spilled variables cleanup logic for parameters.
 If we used separate fields for parameters, we would need to manually push `null` to them as we do for spilled variable fields if we do not need them anymore.